ywmaggie/bookstore/README.md

-report.pdf
-ER diagram.pdf
-project contains all the code and structure of the bookstore management system
+the folder 'project' contains all the code and structure of the bookstore management system, see report for running details